pivotal-cf/areas-of-contribution/README.md

 # Areas Of Contribution

-This repo contains the Areas of Contribution corresponding to the Feedback Form that is in use by CF Engineering in San Francisco and Santa Monica.
+This *public* repo contains the set of skills, organized by "area" and "P-level", that CF Engineering management in SF and LA use when gathering feedback and evaluating engineers.

+Have questions about how to interpret all of this?
+Ask your manager, or open an issue on this repo!

+## Want to contribute?
-**This repo is under active construction.**
+**This repo is under active construction** and we welcome your help in improving it.

-# Want to contribute?
 Please see our [Contribution guide](CONTRIBUTING.md).